$5 fast USA shipping for all the tea and tea ware you want! International shipping details are HERE.

 In a world of constant stimulation, GABA tea is something to help you wind out.
 I've found this to be useful for cutting some of the edge off stress and helpful to blow things off easier.
-In Japan, for a tea to be called GABA it must contain 150mg or more per 100gr of tea to be called GABA.
-This tea is about 279mg.

 This tea is on the roast-ier side so if you have had a roasted taiwanese oolong, it's similar in character but this is a bit sweeter.
 Super easy to brew and not bitter at all.
 Have a cup at the end of the day and BREATH.